 1 Brooklyn Bridge Hotel

 There are views, and then there are the views from 1 Hotel Brooklyn Bridge.
-This newly opened luxury hotel in Dumbo offers expansive panoramic views from its East River waterfront location of not just the iconic bridge, but the entire twinkling Manhattan skyline and even a glimpse of Statue of Liberty.
+This luxury hotel in Dumbo offers expansive panoramic views from its East River waterfront location of not just the iconic bridge, but the entire twinkling Manhattan skyline and even a glimpse of the Statue of Liberty.
 Head to the rooftop’s plunge pool for even more jaw-dropping cityscape views.

 With one of the largest (and chicest) outdoor saltwater pools in all the boroughs and a rooftop bar with stunning Manhattan skyline views, McCarren Hotel and Pool oozes a South Beach-meets-Brooklyn vibe.
-Located in the heart of Williamsburg, this boutique hotel keeps up the style indoors as well with its 64 rooms decked out in mid-century modern furnishings by local artisans.
+Located in the heart of Williamsburg, this boutique hotel keeps up the style indoors as well with its 64 rooms decked out in midcentury modern furnishings by local artisans.

 Music lovers will revel staying in this DJ-owned boutique hotel in South Brooklyn, BPM Hotel, that lives up to its “Beats Per Minute” name with guest DJs spinning in the lobby on the weekends and in-room overhead sound systems, including speakers in the bathroom.